ChatTriggers/ChatTriggers/README.md

 The [ChatTriggers website](https://www.chattriggers.com/) will always be kept up to date with the latest release.
 As of beta version 0.6.4, we have started to move the release changelog along with a .jar download (mirror of the website) to the [GitHub releases page](https://github.com/ChatTriggers/ct.js/releases).

 # Feature changes
-Any major features are moved to seperate branches before being merged into master.
+Any major features are moved to separate branches before being merged into master.
 This will avoid the issue of waiting after a release to fix bugs when we want to be working on new features.
 Any contributors will have to abide by the same standard.
 New features get their own branch and bug fixes require a pull request on the master branch.

 # Issues
 Any issue can be opened using the normal [GitHub issue page](https://github.com/ChatTriggers/ct.js/issues).
 Issues can be anything from bug reports to feature requests.
-For us to consider an issue to be valid, its needs a simple, but effective title that conveys the problem in a few words and a well thought out and well written description.
+For us to consider an issue to be valid, it needs a simple but effective title that conveys the problem in a few words and a well thought out and well written description.
 ### Bug Report
-- should be reproducable
+- should be reproducible
 - needs a step by step guide on how to reproduce
-- any evidence of the bug occuring (e.g. images or video) is welcome
+- any evidence of the bug occurring (e.g. images or video) is welcome
 ### Feature Request
-- needs a general description of the feature requestes
+- needs a general description of the feature requests
 - specifics on what is being requested (e.g. what class you want it in or what it should do) is highly recommended

 Duplicate issues will be merged to avoid too much clutter.
 If an issue is moved to "next" we will usually comment on it to explain how we expect to implement or fix that issue.